 Although Veterans may not be moved up on the priority list to travel with a friend, a veteran may slip to a latter trip to accommodate this request.
 We also have many Veterans serve as a Guardians as long as they are age 18 to 72 and physically capable of assisting the Veterans and staff during the entire trip.

 Unfortunately, we currently do not process applications for veterans serving after the Vietnam War.
 When that become possible we will update our website with instruction.
 Younger Veterans are always welcome to serve as a Guardian.

 No. Arlington Cemetery spans 624 acres and finding a specific gravesite cannot be accommodated within the limited time that we have available.
 In addition, the charter bus is mandated to follow a very specific route that allows us the privilege of parking directly in front of the pathway to the Tomb of the Unknown Soldier.

-For Honor Flights in the in 2020 and beyond, please be aware that TSA will require all travelers to have an ID that meets real ID requirements in order to pass through airport security to board the aircraft.
+For Honor Flights after September 2021, please be aware that TSA will require all travelers to have an ID that meets real ID requirements in order to pass through airport security to board the aircraft.
 California’s waiver to this requirement will expire.
 If you use a current passport or Military Retiree ID card to board the aircraft, they currently meet TSA’s ID requirements.
 But, if you use a California Driver’s License or California Senior ID you will have to update it to meet the real ID requirements.
 See: https://www.dmv.ca.gov/portal/dmv/detail/realid It currently takes over 90 days to receive a new card.
 Please note: VA medical cards do not meet TSA requirements.